-If your technology registers personal data you have to be aware of privacy legislation and the concept of privacy.
-Personal data can be interpreted in a broad way.
-Maybe your technology does not collect personal data, but can be used to assemble personal data.
-If you are collecting special personal data (like health or ethnicity) your should be extra aware.
+If this technology registers personal data you have to be aware of privacy legislation and the concept of privacy.
+Think hard about this question.
+Remember: personal data can be interpreted in a broad way.
+Maybe this technology does not collect personal data, but can be used to assemble personal data.
+If the technology collects special personal data (like health or ethnicity) you should be extra aware.

 Are you aware of the main privacy and data principles you need to adhere to?
 If not, check the links below.
-Do you think the invasion of privacy of your technology is allowed?
+Do you think the invasion of privacy by the technology is allowed?
 Do you think people will feel that their privacy is invaded?
-Did your think about things like proportionality and subsidiarity?
+Does the technology consider things like proportionality and subsidiarity?

-In Europe (for example) data collections have to be GDPR - compliant.
-Do you think that your technology is compliant?
+In Europe data collections have to be GDPR - compliant.
+Do you think that the technology is compliant?
 How do you know?
-Did you provide for the appropriate measures to make sure compliancy is in place?
+Did the technology provide for the appropriate measures to make sure compliancy is in place?

-Privacy is often implemented by design which means for example that only the bare minimum of data is collected and used and this process is continously improved upon.
-Do you (really) need all the personal data you are processing to provide the functionality of your technology (data minimalisation)?
-Did you consider other principals considering privacy by design?
+Privacy is often implemented by design which means, for example that only the bare minimum of data is collected and used and this process is continually improved upon.
+Does this technology (really) need all the personal data it is processing to provide the functionality of the technology (data minimalisation)?
+Did the technology consider other principles considering privacy by design?

-Are you creating data that could follow users throughout their lifetimes, affect their reputations, and impact their future opportunities?
-Will the data your tech is generating have long-term consequences for the freedoms and reputation of individuals?
+Is the technology creating data that could follow users throughout their lifetimes, affect their reputations, and impact their future opportunities?
+Will the data the technology is generating have long-term consequences for the freedoms and reputation of individuals?

 If you think about this technology invading someone's privacy or collecting personal data and if you think about the way this technology is compliant with prevailing law and mitigates dataprotection risks and concerns.
 If you think about all that, what improvements would you (want to) make?
 In the technology?
 In context?
 In use?